Gniezno – cathedral of the Assumption of the Blessed Virgin Mary

 Second church in Gniezno was a towerless pre-Romanesque basilica, which was the site of the first royal coronations in Poland.
 In 1039, it was destroyed during the invasion of Bohemian prince Brzetysław.
 At that time, valuable equipment was stolen, along with the golden altar offered by the emperor Otto III and the corpse of St. Adalbert.
 The church was rebuilt in the Romanesque style and consecrated in 1064.
 In 1076, Bolesław II the Generous was crowned as king of Poland, and after the coronation, until further year 1097, further expansion was taking place, carried out on the initiative of pronce Władysław Herman.
 Around 1174, Mieszko the Old founded a new lead roof for the cathedral, while at the turn of the 70s and 80s of the 12th century the bronze Gniezno Door was founded, a unique monument of Romanesque foundry art.
 Probably in 1192, the church suffered unknown damages during a fire of a nearby monastery, and subsequent renovations had to be related to the construction disaster of 1220, when one of the Romanesque towers collapsed.

 In 1295, the penultimate royal coronation took place in the Romanesque cathedral, when prince Przemysł II was crowned king.
 Five years later, Wenceslaus II of Bohemia, who invaded Gniezno, made the last coronation in it.
 In 1331, the town was attacked by the Teutonic Knights.
 They plundered the church, but thanks to the courage of an altar priest named Wojciech, they did not set fire, in exchange for the price of thirty masses that the altarist was to celebrate in their intention.
+Although the centuries-old building was spared, its condition was probably not the best, and the local hierarchs in the first half of the 14th century began to consider building a more impressive building in the then popular Gothic style.

 The construction of the Gothic cathedral began in 1342 on the initiative of archbishop Jarosław Bogoria Skotnicki.
 Although he was already 66 years old when work started, he held his office and supervision over the construction until 1374.
 He died two years later at the age of about one hundred years.
 In 1343, Pope Clement VI called for sacrifice for construction, offering indulgences, and the archbishop himself secured permanent funds for this purpose.
 First, a three-bay, seven-side ended chancel with a wreath of chapels was built from sandstone and bricks.
 It was completed around the mid-1360s; it was certainly still under construction in 1357, when half of the first year’s income from the episcopal villages was transferred to construction works.
 Archbishop Skotnicki started to build a part of the nave, continued by his successors Jan Suchywilk and Bodzanta.
 The work was completed around 1390.
 At that time, the northern tower was also built.
 The southern tower was added in the 16th century.